karimegaber/graph-ql-101/README.md

-# GraphQL Simple App - Karim E. Gaber
+# Online Store GraphQL App - Karim E. Gaber

 # Used in this project:
 - GraphQL (Remote Data Source).